JeninSutradhar/HexaDB/Readme.md

 ## Description

 HexaDB is a basic command-line database system that supports creating tables, inserting, selecting, updating, and deleting rows.
 It also supports indexing and saving/loading databases to/from files.
-This is a learning project and is not intended for production use.

 ## Compilation and Running